austinche/sidejob/README.md

 * Ports are named (case sensitive) and must match `/^[a-zA-Z0-9_]+$/`.
 * Any object that can be JSON encoded can be written or read from any input or output port.
-* Ports must be explicitly specified by jobs in the inports/outports hash.
+* Ports must be explicitly specified by workers or when queuing new jobs.
-* If a job includes the special port *, then it accepts any port using the options for port *.

 Port options:

 * mode
     * Queue - This is the default operation mode.
 All data written is read in a first in first out manner.
-    * Memory - At most a single value can be stored on a port.
-A more recent value will overwrite an existing value.
+    * Memory - No data is stored on the port.
+The most recent value sets the port default value.
-      A read on a memory port does not remove the stored value so the same value can be read many times.
 * default - Default value when a read is done on the port with no data

 Workers